 - Tailor your focus to your audience: Think about the end-users – that is, the journalists’ audience.
 What matters to them?
 What affects them?
 You have to appeal not only to the journalists but also to their readers.

 - Provide extra media assets: Include photographs from your event, a free trial of the new product, a copy of your Media Pack.
 Anything that will save journalists time and effort in writing a story that makes your business look great!

 Product Launch Press Release Part 3: Distribution

 A successful press release is not just about writing.
 It’s also about distribution.
 You can have a great product launch and a great press release with a powerful hook, but if you announce it at the wrong time or in the wrong way, you won’t get the coverage you want.

 In this final section, we’ll look at six ways to maximize your press release’s impact.

 1. Target the right journalists

-Journalists receive far more press releases than they can ever hope to cover, so they are intolerant of irrelevant ones pitching up in their inboxes!
+Journalists receive far more press releases than they can ever hope to cover, so they are intolerant of irrelevant press releases setting up camp in their inboxes!

 Before beginning a press campaign, you should identify the media outlets that might be interested in a product launch like yours.